cpu/cpu/README.md

 🕰️🦀 Recently: I've been working on the [Rustls] ecosystem, and supporting a [FIPS 140-3 certification for Go std crypto][FIPS].

+💸☕ Help out: If you find my work valuable, consider becoming a [sponsor].

 [Block]: https://block.xyz/
 [Square]: https://squareup.com/ca/en
 [LetsEncrypt]: https://letsencrypt.org/